Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Timon:
 -3D model bracket that mounts to rover for arm
-- discoss with adjaye how the arm and the solar panel can be operated on the rover -start tallking about ideas of how to stop the axles from slipping
+- discoss with adjaye how the arm and the solar panel can be operated on the rover
+- start tallking about ideas of how to stop the axles from slipping

 #### Sushant: